LuckyGlass/MakePottery/report/report.md

 introduce codes in training.py(mention this time, won't appear in final report)

 ### (4) Remote Environment Setting[xly]

-introduce how to set up environment in remote server(mention this time, won't appear in final report)
+- introduce how to set up environment in remote server

+We aim to utilize [Google Colab](https://colab.research.google.com/) for free use of GPU training hours.
+Currently, we've gone through [this tips for using Colab](https://zhuanlan.zhihu.com/p/666938608) and are trying to adapt our code to fit the requirements of Colab.
+Major efforts including zipping the dataset to benefit uploading, adding command-line parameters to allow for adjustment of dataset path and model output path, equipping the remote environment to satisfy our dependency needs, adding checkpoint in case of sudden network connection shutdown and so on.